City Mutual Life Assurance Building: Exterior condition

 No major cracking of the facades or internal walls has been observed and no other indications are apparent to suggest major foundation movement, structural damage or deterioration.
 The building generally appears to be in good condition.
 The sandstone facing of the walls appears to be in good condition in most cases.
-Some surface exfoliation in evident in areas of excessive exposure to rainfall (such as paparets, sills, projecting mouldings, etc.).
+Some surface exfoliation in evident in areas of excessive exposure to rainfall (such as parapets, sills, projecting mouldings, etc.).
 Caulking between sandstone units appears to be deteriorating in many section.
 Polished granite facing the base of building is in good condition although some holes need to be filled in and sealed.
 Light court walls show signs of deterioration.
 Glazed surfaces are crazed and generally affected by atmospheric pollutants.

 The bronze-framed windows to ground and first floor levels appear to be in good condition.
 All windows above first floor level are steel framed and most are in poor condition.
 Steel members are rusting, making movement of sashes difficult.
 Some glazed panels have cracked due to differential movements within steel frames.
 Insect screens on louvre windows to toilets have rusted completely.
 Rusting of some light court window frames has caused cracking of surrounding concrete.

 On the roof, the copper sheeting appears to be in good condition.
 No sighs of active water penetration observed on eleventh level.
 On roof of tower section signs of water penetration were evident on concrete surrounds to timber service access hatch.